FoPt-workshop/FoPt-workshop.github.io/_pages/call_for_papers.md

 nav_order: 3
 ---

 The First Workshop on the Foundations of Post-training (FoPt 2025) invites submissions of abstracts addressing theoretical and empirical challenges in post training in a single non-archival track.
 Submitted abstracts can be up to one page long, and accepted abstracts will be presented as posters at the workshop.
-Authors are also allowed to submit, in lieu of an abstract, links to papers which have already appeared at a previous conference, or published to Arxiv.
+Authors are also allowed to submit, in lieu of an abstract, papers which have already appeared at a previous conference, or published to Arxiv.
 The review process will be single-blind (non-anonymized submissions).

 The workshop solicits contributions addressing fundamental questions related to post-training in various levels of abstraction, including but not limited to the following topics of interest: